Financial Mathematics BSc

 -

-The course introduces a number of general models for processes where the state of a system is fluctuating randomly over time.
-Examples might be the length of a queue, the size of a reproducing population, or the quantity of water in a reservoir.
-The aim is to familiarize students with an important area of probability modelling.
+You'll explore a number of general models for processes where the state of a system is fluctuating randomly.
+This might include the length of a queue, the size of a reproducing population, or the amount of payouts on insurance policies.

 - Econometrics